BlackRock17/Lyu/README.md

 # Hi there! 👋 I'm Lyubomir

-  I'm a passionate Python/JS web developer who loves learning and exploring new technologies.
+  - I'm a passionate Python/JS web developer who loves learning and exploring new technologies.
 With a strong foundation in Python, I enjoy building robust and interactive web applications.

+  - In addition to web development, I have a keen interest in blockchain and smart contract technologies.
+I am fascinated by the potential of decentralized systems and their applications in various industries.
+I am actively learning about these cutting-edge technologies and exploring ways to integrate them into my projects.
-  When I'm not coding, you can find me swimming or playing chess.
+- When I'm not coding, you can find me swimming or playing chess.
 I believe in the power of continuous learning and always strive to expand my knowledge in the ever-evolving world of technology.

 ---